pulumi/docs/content/blog/platform-engineering-cncf-maturity-model/index.md

 ---
-title: "Platform Engineering CNCF Maturity Model stuff "
+title: "The Path to Platform Engineering: Insights from a CNCF Platform Working Group Member"

 # The date represents the post's publish date, and by default corresponds with
 # the date and time this file was generated.
 Dates are used for display and